Autonomous SmartDesk Core Standing Desk Review

 Despite being very popular primarily among Gen Z and Gen Y consumers, Autonomous products have consistently ranked low in our reviews because of their low quality and poor customer reviews, so we were excited to see what looked like a possible pivot in direction with an updated website, seemingly updated product line and a corresponding increase in price.

 However, once we got our hands on the “new” SmartDesk Core, it was instantly clear that this is basically a re-branded SmartDesk 2.
-This initially seemed problematic because the SmartDesk 2 has a very poor reputation among customers and reviewers, but after a deeper look, this is a great example of addition by subtraction.
+This initially seemed problematic because the SmartDesk 2 has a very poor reputation among customers and reviewers alike, but after a deeper look, this is a great example of addition by subtraction.

 Gone is the weak, single-stage “Home Edition” with its fragile, under-powered single-motor design.
 As we stated in our original SmartDesk 2 review, the configuration was bad and the reason for much of the SmartDesk 2’s bad press.
 What’s left in the SmartDesk Core is essentially just the single-stage version of the SmartDesk 2 Business Edition.
 This should result in a more reliable desk.